expo/expo/docs/versions/v15.0.0/guides/upgrading-expo.md

 **Upgrade guides vary depending on the sdkVersion, so follow the guide in the release notes**

-We post our release notes to [The Expo Log](https://blog.getexponent.com/), for example the [v8.0.0 release notes](https://blog.getexponent.com/exponent-sdk-v8-0-0-is-available-581255a279b1#.iw6pjhknl).
+We post our release notes to [Exposition](https://blog.expo.io/), for example the [v8.0.0 release notes](https://blog.expo.io/exponent-sdk-v8-0-0-is-available-581255a279b1#.iw6pjhknl).
 If you're upgrading by more than one major version, we recommend following the upgrade guide for each major version between your current version and your target.